odota/core/_posts/_faq_who.md

 * [/u/Triple_A](http://reddit.com/user/Triple_A)
 * [Player Profile](/players/102344608)

-Albert came up with the original idea for the site and manages the server deployments.
-He built the donation system and works on the frontend design.
+Albert came up with the original idea for the site and manages the bills.
+He built the donation system.

 <div>
 <img src="https://avatars1.githubusercontent.com/u/9388670?v=3&s=150"/>